Quantum state spectrum and field theory of D$0$-brane: Conclusions and discussion

-We have analyzed the quantum state spectrum of D$0$-brane described by the above mentioned on-shell superfield and have shown that this describes a massive counterpart of the (linearized) type IIA supergravity \footnote{ We have tried to avoid calling this 'massive type IIA supergravity' (although was not rigorous in that).
-The reason is to prevent a possible confusion with Romans type IIA supergravity \cite{Romans:1985tz} and with Howe--Lambert--West supergravity \cite{Howe:1997qt} which are usually called massive.
-The quantum state spectrum of D$0$--brane in flat superspace cannot be identified with Romans supergravity as the ground state of this latter is $AdS_4\times {\mathbb S}^6$ rather than Minkowski spacetime.
-Howe--Lambert--West supergravity, which can be obtained from Scherk-Schwarz dimensional reduction of 11D supergravity \cite{Lavrinenko:1997qa} or by topologically nontrivial dimensional reduction of a reformulation of 11D supergravity with a trivial connection for Weyl symmetry \cite{Howe:1997qt}, contains massive vector field in its spectrum.
+We have analyzed the quantum state spectrum of the D$0$-brane described by the above-mentioned on-shell superfield and have shown that this describes a massive counterpart of the (linearized) type IIA supergravity\footnote{ We have tried to avoid calling this ``massive type IIA supergravity'' (although not rigorously).
+The reason is to prevent a possible confusion with Romans type IIA supergravity \cite{Romans:1985tz} and with Howe-Lambert-West supergravity \cite{Howe:1997qt} which are usually called massive.
+The quantum state spectrum of D$0$-brane in flat superspace cannot be identified with Romans supergravity as the ground state of this latter is $\text{AdS}_4\times {\mathbb S}^6$ rather than Minkowski spacetime.
+Howe-Lambert-West supergravity, which can be obtained from Scherk-Schwarz dimensional reduction of 11D supergravity \cite{Lavrinenko:1997qa} or by topologically nontrivial dimensional reduction of a reformulation of 11D supergravity with a trivial connection for Weyl symmetry \cite{Howe:1997qt}, contains massive vector field in its spectrum.
 The unified superfield approach to both these massive supergravities was developed in \cite{Tsimpis:2005vu}, where it is stated that they are only possible massive deformations of type IIA supergravity.
-An interseting problem for future study is to find a place of ''our'' massive counterpart of type IIA supergravity in the superspace approach of \cite{Tsimpis:2005vu} or its modification. }.
-As to our best knowledge such a massive counterpart of type IIA supergravity had not been described in the literature, one of the nontrivial parts of studying the D0–brane quantum state spectrum consisted in identification of the field content of this massive supermultiplet and of its field equations.
+An interesting problem for future study is to find a place of ``our'' massive counterpart of type IIA supergravity in the superspace approach of \cite{Tsimpis:2005vu} or its modification.}.
+To our best knowledge such a massive counterpart of type IIA supergravity had not been described in the literature, one of the nontrivial parts of studying the D$0$-brane quantum state spectrum consisted of identification of the field content of this massive supermultiplet and of its field equations.